Important Signs That Your Partner is Toxic

 It’s important to be able to distinguish between well-intended remarks made by your partner and those that are made maliciously.

-If, for example, you’re not dressed suitably for a certain occasion or place that you are going with your partner, you shouldn’t take a negative comment as though it were from somebody toxic.
+If, for example, you’re not dressed suitably for a certain occasion or place that you’re going to with your partner, you shouldn’t take any negative comment as being something toxic.

 However, if you argue over every outfit you choose to wear or they’re always telling you how you should dress, then you should be wary.